Skip to main content

 • Evidence-based group therapy: Group sessions use CBT-based methods to build practical coping skills.
 Jintara is not a 12-step facility.

-• EMDR for 8-week clients: Denise O’Leary (MA Counselling Psychology, EMDR certified) specialises in treating trauma and addiction.
+• EMDR for 60-day clients: Denise O’Leary (MA Counselling Psychology, EMDR certified) specialises in treating trauma and addiction.

 Therapy begins on Day 1, not after detox concludes.
 Patients with co-occurring anxiety, depression, or trauma receive dual diagnosis treatment alongside opioid detox.
 Many patients also use stimulants or alcohol, and Jintara addresses all substances in a single treatment plan.
 Treatment that combines medications with behavioural therapy produces better outcomes than either approach alone.